Vote counting in Benin after election marked by violent protests | Politics

 Vote counting in Benin after election marked by violent protests

-Vote counting began in Benin on Sunday after a presidential poll that was boycotted by some opposition parties over pre-election violence and their objection to President Patrice Talon's quest for a second term.
+Vote counting began in Benin on Sunday in a presidential poll that was boycotted by some opposition parties over violence triggered by objections to President Patrice Talon's quest for a second five-year mandate.
 Talon, a multi-millionaire cotton magnate who touts strong economic growth under his leadership, is accused by his opponents of undermining Benin's standing as one of West Africa's most stable democracies.

+Voter turnout was low compared to previous elections, and there were widespread problems in identifying or registering voters, a group of civil society organisations monitoring the election said in a statement.
+They did not provide comparative figures.

 U.S. democracy watchdog Freedom House downgraded Benin last year in its annual rankings from "free" to "partly free".
 Talon faces two relatively little-known opposition candidates.
 Several prominent opposition leaders have been detained this year on terrorism-related charges, Amnesty International said.
 Talon has denied his government is targeting his opponents.